conjfrnk/Hydra/README.md

 1. **Scheduler (Rust)** – Coordinates jobs, assigns work chunks, and tracks completion.
 2. **Worker (Rust)** – Performs Monte Carlo simulations for a given chunk of points.
 3. **WebApp (Python Flask)** – Provides a front-end for users to create Pi calculation jobs and view progress/results in real time.

+## Distributed Mandelbrot Generation

+In addition to calculating pi, Hydra can also generate the Mandelbrot set using the same distributed approach.
+Here’s how it works:

+- **Image Partitioning:**
+  The Mandelbrot image is divided into horizontal rows.
+Each row is treated as a single work chunk.
+This ensures that every row of the final image is computed and no rows are skipped.

+- **Mapping Pixels to the Complex Plane:**
+  For each pixel in a row, the Worker maps its column and row coordinates to a corresponding complex number $\( c \)$.
+Typically, the real part is scaled from $\(-2.0\)$ to $\(1.0\)$ and the imaginary part from $\(-1.5\)$ to $\(1.5\)$.

+- **Iterative Computation:**
+  Each Worker runs an iterative algorithm for each pixel using the formula:
+  $z_{n+1} = z_n^2 + c$
+  starting from $\( z_0 = 0 \)$.
+The iteration continues until either the magnitude of $\( z \)$ exceeds 2 (indicating divergence) or a preset maximum number of iterations (e.g., 300) is reached.

+- **Coloring Based on Iterations:**
+  - **Inside the Set:** If the point does not diverge within the maximum iterations, it is considered to be in the Mandelbrot set and is colored black.
+  - **Outside the Set:** If the point diverges, a color is calculated (using a hue-based method) based on the number of iterations it took to diverge.
+This produces the characteristic gradient seen in Mandelbrot images.

+- **Aggregation and Rendering:**
+  Once a Worker computes a row of pixels, it sends the pixel data (including pixel indices and corresponding colors) back to the Scheduler.
+The Scheduler aggregates all rows, and the WebApp periodically fetches these updates to redraw the complete image on an HTML canvas.

 ---